-“FLIR’s pocket-sized family of Scout thermal-imaging monoculars and ThermoSight R-Series riflescopes are perfectly suited to hunting hogs and predators at night,” says Pawlawski, who points out that nighttime hunting, where legal, opens up new opportunities for many hunters to get their field time.
+Some of the best monoculars, “FLIR’s pocket-sized family of Scout thermal-imaging monoculars and ThermoSight R-Series riflescopes are perfectly suited to hunting hogs and predators at night,” says Pawlawski, who points out that nighttime hunting, where legal, opens up new opportunities for many hunters to get their field time.
 “Think about the guy or gal working 9-5; they can come home from work, spend time with their family and still go predator or hog hunting after dinner.
 There is nothing like an indoor basketball court or lighted driving range for hunters, so thermal solves that problem, while making hunting after dark a lot more effective and fun.”

 As previously stated, thermal-imaging technology continues to improve each year.
 FLIR’s newest scopes and handheld thermal imagers for hunters utilize the company’s all-new Boson Camera Core, a 12 micron, uncooled longwave camera that enhances video analytics and image processing, enabling FLIR to create smaller, lighter optics without compromising image performance or range.
 These rugged and versatile optics combine superior image performance and range with fun and innovative features like internal video/image recording and Bluetooth 4.0 connectivity.
 Prices are continuing to drop as well.
 “With Scout handhelds starting below $600 and ThermoSight R scopes starting below $3,500, top-quality FLIR thermal-imaging optics are now available to more hunters than ever before,” says Pawlawski.